Vitor Roque: Barcelona

 On 12 July 2023, La Liga club Barcelona announced that they had reached an agreement for the transfer of Roque with Athletico, agreeing a contract until 2030–31 season with a buyout clause of €500 million.
 On 27 December, Roque underwent medical examinations at Ciutat Esportiva, completed digital media obligations including his first club interview.
 He was assigned No.19 jersey.

 On 4 January 2024, Roque made his La Liga debut for Barcelona, coming on as a substitute in the 78th minute of a 2–1 comeback victory away against Las Palmas.
 On 31 January, Roque scored his first goal for Barcelona, a header in a 1–0 league win against Osasuna.

 Loan to Betis

 On 26 August 2024, Roque joined Real Betis on a season-long loan.
 On 13 September, he scored his first goal for Betis in a league match against Leganés.
-On 15 January 2025, he scored against parent club Barcelona in a 5-1 defeat in the last 16 of the Copa del Rey.
+On 15 January 2025, he scored against parent club Barcelona in a 5–1 defeat in the last 16 of the Copa del Rey.
 On 28 February, Real Betis and Barcelona agreed to terminate Roque's loan.

 Palmeiras

-On 28 February 2025, Palmeiras completed the signing of Roque for an initial fee of €25.5 million, establishing a new record as the most expensive signing in South American football history.
+On 28 February 2025, Palmeiras completed the signing of Roque for an initial fee of €25.5 million, at the time, the most expensive signing on the continent.